Regulation governing admissions and language classification

 The Committee shall meet twice yearly and if convened by its Chair, whenever she or he shall deem it necessary.

-The Committee shall meet within thirty days of a written request to the effect signed by four of its members and stipulating the agenda.
+The Committee shall meet within thirty days of a written request to that effect signed by four of its members and stipulating the agenda.

 The Committee shall not take any decision unless the majority of its members are present.
 It shall take its decisions by a majority of votes cast.
 In the event of a tie, the Chair shall have a casting vote.